 THIS section of intervention by SOLS 24/7 should be read as a whole and not be read separately when assessing to intervene in any and all matters related to children.

-To make a report concerning a member of staff or representative of SOLS 24/7 or a partner or a volunteer, SOLS 24/7 representative must lodge a report through
+To make a report concerning a programme participant, a member of staff or a representative of SOLS 24/7 or a partner or a volunteer, SOLS 24/7 representative must lodge a report through:

 If a representative witnessed child abuse in the community or an institution, the representative must lodge a report to the police or local authority (police hotline number at 999 or Talian NUR at 15999).